Mana-One/dm-outils-dev/README.md

 # Author
 Paolo Manaois 3AL1
 <br><br>
-Each commit is the solution for a specific smell or optimization : the smells are corrected in the order defined in the array below, the same goes for optimizations, however between two smell solutions, an optimization may be applied though these should be commonly found as the last commits.
+Each commit is the solution for a specific smell, an optimization or a new feature : the smells are corrected in the order defined in the array below, the same goes for optimizations, however between two smell solutions, an optimization may be applied though these should be found as the last commits.
 <br><br>

 # Smells detected